Best Psychiatric-Mental Health Nurse Practitioner Programs in Ohio

 Online Learning - Visit Website

-The University of Cincinnati's online Psychiatric-Mental Health Nurse Practitioner DNP program equips nurses with the skills to address complex psychiatric and physical health needs.
-This program stands out for its 100% online, asynchronous coursework, allowing flexibility for working professionals.
-With faculty who are active practitioners, students gain insights from real-world experiences.
-The curriculum is regularly updated to reflect current healthcare demands.
-Admission requires at least one year of RN experience, with part-time options available for those needing to meet this criterion.
-Graduates are prepared for certification exams and diverse roles in healthcare settings, from acute care to private practice.
+University of Cincinnati's online DNP program equips nurses to address both psychiatric and physical health needs through 100% asynchronous coursework designed for working professionals.
+The curriculum is regularly updated to reflect current healthcare demands and features faculty who are active practitioners.
+Admission requires at least one year of RN experience, with part-time options available, and graduates are prepared for certification exams and diverse roles in acute care, private practice, and other settings.
+No entrance exam is required for this doctoral program.

 - 100% online coursework